 Corticosteroids.
-Your doctor may inject your carpal tunnel with a corticosteroid such as cortisone to relieve pain.
-Sometimes your doctor uses an ultrasound to guide these injections.
+Your provider may inject the carpal tunnel with a corticosteroid such as cortisone to relieve pain.
+Sometimes the provider uses an ultrasound to guide these injections.

 Corticosteroids decrease inflammation and swelling, which relieves pressure on the median nerve.
 Oral corticosteroids aren't considered as effective as corticosteroid injections for treating carpal tunnel syndrome.

 If carpal tunnel syndrome is caused by rheumatoid arthritis or another inflammatory arthritis, then treating the arthritis may reduce symptoms of carpal tunnel syndrome.
 However, this is unproved.

 Surgery may be appropriate if symptoms are severe or don't respond to other treatments.

 The goal of carpal tunnel surgery is to relieve pressure by cutting the ligament pressing on the median nerve.

 The surgery may be performed with two different techniques: